Haw flakes

-Haw flakes (山楂餠 (shānzhā bǐng)) are Chinese sweets made from the fruit of the Chinese hawthorn.
-Appearance wise, it takes on a pale/dark pink candy and is usually formed into discs two millimeters thick.
-It is most commonly packaged in cylindrical stacks with label art resembling Chinese fireworks.
+Haw flakes (山楂餠 (shānzhā bǐng) or 山楂片 (shānzhā piàn)) are Chinese sweets made from the fruit of the Chinese hawthorn.
+They are a light or dark pink candy, usually formed into discs two millimeters thick.
+They are dry and sometimes crumbly in texture.
+They are most commonly packaged in cylindrical stacks with label art resembling Chinese fireworks.
 The sweet and tangy snack is usually served to guests along with tea or as a treat for children.
-It is sometimes consumed with bitter Chinese herbal medicine to aid digestion.
+They are sometimes eaten alongside bitter Chinese herbal medicine to aid digestion.